 The Specialist Centre for Hearing Impairment

 Our pupils are fully included into school life.
 They are supported in class by an experienced team of LSAs in order to facilitate access to the curriculum.
-Qualified Teachers of the Deaf also support in class in addition to delivering 1:1 and small group teaching within the Specialist Centre.
+Qualified Teachers of the Deaf also support the children, either in class or delivering 1:1 and small group teaching within the Specialist Centre.
 We work closely with the on-site specialist Speech & Language Therapists, and receive regular support from an Educational Audiologist and an Audiology Technician.

 The Teachers of the Deaf ensure that all staff at Auriol are trained in deaf friendly teaching strategies and that all members of the school community have up to date deaf awareness training to ensure the full inclusion of the deaf children.
 Both our feeder infant school, The Mead, and Epsom and Ewell High School, also have Specialist Centres for Hearing Impaired pupils.
 Close liaison and collaboration with these schools enables our children to follow the pathway with smooth transitions between phases.